MCHF EUA Statement obtained with your donation +

 2. By PHONE at 1.800.392.4115

 Call during regular office hours to pay by credit card (MasterCard, Visa or Discover).
 There is a $1 convenience charge.
+You will receive a paper copy of your EUA in the mail.

 3. By VENDOR